-When new information crosses your view, try to notice your own motivated reasoning, belief perseverance and cognitive tribalism at play.
-New technologies may be a good place to start noticing your thought processes.
+When new information crosses our view, do we notice our own motivated reasoning, belief perseverance and cognitive tribalism at play?
+New technologies may be a good place to start noticing your beliefs.
 Blockchain, AI, nanotechnology, synthetic biology…Most of us don't know much about them.
 But in this techno-abundant age, all of us are predisposed to believe certain things about them.
 Are you hunting for more evidence that irresponsible profit-seekers are wilfully blind to the unintended consequences of their actions?
 Are you hungry for new evidence that human ingenuity will innovate solutions to all our problems if we just let it do its thing?

 People who accept society’s goals but not the means Innovate.
 People who reject the goals but accept the means Go Through The Motions.
 People who accept both Conform.
 People who accept neither Retreat.
 Among those who retreat, some will Rebel.
 They pursue new goals with new means.